Johnny Bower

-John William Bower (né Kiszkan; November 8, 1924 – December 26, 2017) nicknamed "The China Wall", was a Canadian ice hockey goaltender and inductee to the Hockey Hall of Fame, who won four Stanley Cups during his career with the Toronto Maple Leafs.
+John William Bower (né Kiszkan; Джон Уильям Кишкан; Джон Вільям Кісцкан; November 8, 1924 – December 26, 2017) nicknamed "The China Wall", was a Ukrainian-Canadian ice hockey goaltender and inductee to the Hockey Hall of Fame, who won four Stanley Cups during his career with the Toronto Maple Leafs.
 In 2017 he was named one of the "100 Greatest NHL Players" in history.
 His song "Honky (The Christmas) Goose" reached #29 on the CHUM Charts in December 1965.

 Playing career

 Bower was born John William Kiszkan into a Ukrainian-Canadian family in Prince Albert, Saskatchewan, to Johnny Kiszkan, a labourer born Dmytro Kiszkan, and his wife, Lizzie, née Jacobson.
 (His father had previously been a homesteader.)
 He had one brother and seven sisters.
 He taught himself how to play hockey, using a branch as a stick, and made himself goalie pads out of old mattresses.
 Around age 10, his parents separated.
 An uncommon practice at the time, it created a stigma around the family in their town.
 When he was 15, he lied about his age and enlisted in the Canadian Army during World War II; from 1940 to 1943 he was stationed in England as a gunner with the 2nd Canadian Division.
 He was discharged due to rheumatoid arthritis in his hands.

 Kiszkan returned to Prince Albert in 1944 to play junior hockey there.
 In 1945, he turned professional in the American Hockey League (AHL), where he spent eleven seasons playing mostly for the Cleveland Barons in the late 1940s and 1950s.

 Bower told various stories about his name change, including that "Bower" was his mother's maiden name, or that he was adopted.
 Biographer Dan Robson was also told that Barons management may have asked him to, to avoid the post-war discrimination against eastern Europeans, while other sources claim that it was because sports writers often misspelled "Kiszkan".
 His parents' break up may also have been a factor, suggests Robson, as Bower rarely talked about the situation.
 His surname was legally changed during his first year of professional hockey.
 Robson's 2018 book, Bower: A Legendary Life, dedicates a chapter to the topic.

 In the AHL, he proved himself the star goaltender of the circuit, winning numerous awards and leading his teams to three Calder Cup championships.